What In Broad Terms Is The Definition Of Deviance

 Conclusion

 Deviance, in broad terms, is the divergence from established norms that society perceives, labels, and reacts to.
-But it is a multifaceted concept that intertwines legal, social, cultural, and psychological dimensions.
+Practically speaking, it is a multifaceted concept that intertwines legal, social, cultural, and psychological dimensions.
 By recognizing deviance as a social construct shaped by power dynamics, historical context, and collective interpretation, we can better understand its role in maintaining order, fostering change, and reflecting the diversity of human experience.

 Building on the foundations laid out above, contemporary scholars are turning their attention to how digital platforms reshape the boundaries of acceptable behavior.
 Online ecosystems amplify both the visibility and the speed with which non‑conforming actions spread, creating novel feedback loops between users, algorithms, and institutional gatekeepers.
 In these spaces, deviations often manifest as unconventional content formats, alternative subcultural codes, or disruptive interaction patterns that challenge traditional notions of propriety.